 - e.
 Select the Automatic Server Migration Enabled option.
-This enables the Node Manager to start a failed server on the target node automatically. - f.
-Click Save. - g.
-Restart the Administration Server, managed servers, and Node Manager.
+This enables the Node Manager to start a failed server on the target node automatically. - Click Save. - Restart the Administration Server, managed servers, and Node Manager.

 5.12 Configuring High Availability for Oracle BAM